Three Corsac foxes sitting on their back legs in a woodland

 • Habitat

 The Corsac fox is native to northern and central Asian countries including Afghanistan, Russia, Mongolia, and Tibet.
-They are found in steppe, grassland, savannah, and semi-desert habitats.
+They have adapted to living in dry, barren habitats, and so they can go long periods of time without food or water.

 • Fun Facts

-Groups often contain a breeding pair and their young.
-After the female gives birth, to a litter of 2 – 6 young, males will assist in the raising of the young as do other “helper” foxes.
+Groups often contain a breeding pair and they’re young.
+After the female gives birth to a litter of 2–6 young, males will assist in the raising of the young along with other “helper” foxes.
 The female will move her young to several burrows after they are born.

 Corsac foxes communicate using high pitched yelps and will bark to alarm call.